Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-Grover~et~al.~\cite{Grover2011-machine-learning} have also proposed a machine learning-based method to detect misbehaving vehicles.
+\paragraph{Machine learning} Grover~et~al.~\cite{Grover2011-machine-learning} have also proposed a machine learning-based method to detect misbehaving vehicles.
 Grover~et~al. have implemented several attacks on routing and several attacks on message content, in particular a Sybil attack and position forging.
 They use machine learning to learn the features of legitimate and misbehaving messages, based on models of both.
 The authors defined several features and used a network simulator to generate traffic; the features of this traffic was used to train several classification algorithms.
 There are two classes of features -- one used for detecting position falsification and Sybil attacks (similar to many data-centric mechanisms) and one class that considers various temporal aspects and delivery ratios.
 The generated network traffic was created using a two-way, multi-lane highway scenario.
 The authors used the values for each of these features as input for several classification algorithms from machine learning, contained in the WEKA toolset~\cite{weka}.
-The best results were obtained using the Random Forest~\cite{random_forest} and J48~\cite{C4.5} algorithms.
+The best results were obtained using the Random Forest~\cite{random_forest} and J48 algorithms.
 Figure~\ref{fig:machine-learning} shows the overall architecture of the proposed mechanism.
 In a later paper~\cite{Grover2012}, they improved on their previous work by replacing the single classification algorithm with a number of classification algorithms.
 After classification by each of the algorithms, a majority decision is used to decide whether a given situation is considered part of an attack.
 In both papers, specific implementations of attacks are used to evaluate the system; these implementations are used to generate data for both the training and testing set.
-Both of these works rely on specific implementations of attacks and a specific scenario.
-This makes it very unclear whether the results can apply generally.
-In addition, the attacker model is limited to the specific attacks they describe, and it is not clear whether they can detect combinations of these attacks.
+Both of these works rely on specific implementations of attacks and a specific scenario; in particular, no details are provided regarding attack implementation and the base scenario.
+It is thus difficult to determine whether these classifiers provide a general solution, or a solution specific to the scenario, since it is unknown how real-world behavior compares to the simulated legitimate behavior.